Martchus/syncthingtray/README.md

 ![Web view](/tray/resources/screenshots/webview.png?raw=true)
 ![Web view (dark)](/tray/resources/screenshots/webview-dark.png?raw=true)

-## Hotkey for Web UI
+## Hotkeys
-To create a hotkey for the web UI, you can use the same approach as for any other application.
-Just add `--webui` to the arguments to trigger the web UI.
+To create hotkeys, you can use the same approach as for any other application.
+Just make it invoke the `syncthingctl` application with the arguments for the desired action.

+### Hotkey for web UI
+Just add `--webui` to the `syncthingtray` arguments to trigger the web UI.
-Syncthing Tray ensures that no second instance will be spawned if it is already running.
+Syncthing Tray ensures that no second instance will be spawned if it is already running and just trigger the web UI.

 ## Download
 ### Source